Category Archives: 2018 Films

 The supporting characters are stellar and add to the bravura acting troupe.

-Regina King as Sharon Rivers gives a rave performance when she bravely travels to Puerto Rico and confronts Fonny’s accuser in hopes of getting her to modify her story.
+Regina King as Sharon Rivers gives an excellent performance when she bravely travels to Puerto Rico and confronts Fonny’s accuser, hoping to get her to modify her story.
 The scene is laden with emotion and honest dialogue.

-The other notable actors are Colman Domingo and Teyonah Parris as Tish’s father and sister, respectively.
-Both do wonders with fleshing out the Rivers family as strong and kind people.
+The other notable actors are Colman Domingo and Teyonah Parris, who play Tish’s father and sister, respectively.
+Both do wonders in fleshing out the Rivers family as strong and kind people.

-Jenkins is careful to add white characters who are benevolent to offset the other dastardly white characters.
-Examples are the kindly old woman who comes to the rescue of Fonny and Tish and berates the cop.
+Jenkins is careful to add benevolent white characters to offset the other dastardly white characters.
+An example is the kindly old woman who comes to the rescue of Fonny and Tish and berates the cop.

 The Jewish landlord who agrees to rent a flat to the pair is portrayed as decent and helpful, and finally, the young lawyer who takes Fonny’s case is earnest and understanding.

-If Beale Street Could Talk (2018) continues talented director Barry Jenkins plunge into the depths of being one of the modern greats.
-With a beautifully visual and narrative film, he creates an experience sure to win more and more fans.
+If Beale Street Could Talk (2018) continues talented director Barry Jenkins’s plunge into the depths of being one of the modern greats.
+With a beautifully visual and narrative film, he creates an experience sure to win more fans.

-The ending is moving yet unsatisfying as so many more miles are to go in the race for prison justice.
+The ending is moving yet unsatisfying, as there are so many more miles to go in the race for prison justice.
 Adapting an important story of race and repression based on skin color is a powerful and detailed affair.

 I cannot wait to see what Jenkins comes up with next.

-Oscar Nominations: Best Supporting Actress-Regina King (won), Best Adapted Screenplay, Best Original Score
+Oscar Nominations: 1 win- Best Supporting Actress- Regina King (won), Best Adapted Screenplay, Best Original Score

-Independent Spirit Award Nominations: Best Feature (won), Best Director-Barry Jenkins (won), Best Supporting Female-Regina King (won)
+Independent Spirit Award Nominations: 3 wins- Best Feature (won), Best Director- Barry Jenkins (won), Best Supporting Female- Regina King (won)

 Mary Queen of Scots-2018

-Starring-Saoirse Ronan, Margot Robbie
+Starring Saoirse Ronan, Margot Robbie

 Scott’s Review #851